Oatmeal cookies are some of the most popular cookies out there. For many families, it’s a bit of a tradition to bake them as a dessert.

-If you’re beating things by hand or using an electric hand mixer, then you should pay attention to how you’re doing things.
+Whether you’re beating things by hand or using an electric mixer, you’ll want to keep an eye on things.
 You’ll be spending a fair amount of time creaming the butter and sugar, but you don’t want to go overboard once you add in the eggs.

 Blending things too much once the eggs have been added can make the cookies turn out worse.
-It’ll make the cookies more likely to turn out flat, but it can also cause other problems.
+It’ll make them more likely to turn out flat, but it can also cause other problems.

 You’ll also want to try not to get too distracted if you’re using a stand mixer.
 Some people make the mistake of turning the stand mixer on and allowing it to mix the cookie dough while you handle something else.

-It’s probably safer to mix cookie dough by hand using manual strength or a simple electric hand mixer.
+It’s probably safer to mix cookie dough by hand or with a simple electric hand mixer.
 You can use a stand mixer if you want, but you’ll just need to do your best to avoid letting the dough mix for too long.

 4 – Ensure That the Cookie Sheets Are Room Temperature